5T33Z0/Dell-Optiplex-5050-Micro-OpenCore/README.md

 - I added IRQ fixes for working audio
 - Added a proper framebufer patch so that on-bord graphics acceleration would work.
-- Added a modified DMAR Tabel with stripped Reserved Memory Regions so that the `DisableIOMaper` quirk is not required and `AppleVTD` does work.
+- Added a modified DMAR table with stripped Reserved Memory Regions so that the `DisableIOMaper` quirk is not required and `AppleVTD` does work.

 It's currently using the `iMac18,3` SMBIOS because that's the closest in terms of CPU specs.
 The `macmini8,3` SMBIOS uses an 8th Gen CPU, so it's not really suited for this system.